 - BREP uses only primitive objects and Boolean operations to combine them, unlike CSG (Constructive Solid Geometry).

-- In addition to the Boolean operations, B-rep has extrusion (or sweeping), chamfer, blending, drafting, shelling, tweaking and other actions which make use of these.
+- In addition to the Boolean operations, B-rep has extrusion (or sweeping), chamfer, blending, drafting, shelling, tweaking and other actions that use these.

 - BREP is not suitable for applications like tool path generation.